rust-lang/rust/Configurations.md

 #### `Preserve` (default):

-Do not perform any merging and preserve the original structure written by the developer.
+Do not change the granularity of any imports and preserve the original structure written by the developer.

 ```rust
 use foo::b;